jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

     AssertionError: False != None

-  I change the failing line to a :ref:`True<test_what_is_true>` statement
+  I change the failing line to make it :ref:`True<test_what_is_true>`

   .. code-block:: python

+    :emphasize-lines: 2

             assert False != None
             self.assertNotEqual(False, None)

+  the test passes

-  the test passes.
-I update the notes to say that
+* I update the notes to say that

   .. code-block:: python
+    :lineno-start: 34
+    :emphasize-lines: 7

     # NOTES
     # True is True